framedsc/Sitesource/markdown/ReshadeGuides/Shaders/cinematicdof.md

 ### Anamorphic alignment factor

-Not everyone wants the anamorphism to rotate around the center.
-If you for instance want the anamorphism to appear more vertical, you can tweak the **Anamorphic alignment factor** with a value of 0.0 being the alignment we've seen in the previous shots and 1.0 being an alignment of completely vertical bokeh elipses.
-An example of that is below.
+The **Anamorphic alignment factor** is the factor that gives us the classic anamorphic effect of vertical ellipses: using a value of 1.0 the ellipses are aligned vertically like with a classic anamorphic lens.
+If you use a value lower than 1.0, the ellipses are rotated around the center, with a value of 0.0 being the alignment we've seen in the previous shots.
+An example of having the setting set to 1.0 to get the classic anamorphic lens behavior can be seen below.

 ![Anamorphic spread factor](../../Images/ShaderGuides/CinematicDOF/ana_alignmentfactor.jpg "Anamorphic factor of 0.6 with spread factor of 1.0 and alignment factor of 1.0"){.shadowed}

 ### Go wild